BuddyForms/BuddyForms-Ultimate-Member/readme.txt

 1. **Create and Edit Posts from the Ultimate Member Profile**

 == Changelog ==
+= 1.3.6 - 30 April 2020 =
+* Added a new check to make sure only published posts get added to the activity component and also only one time.
+* Added a global option to setup the integration with moderation and collaborative publishing.
+* Improved the compatibility for the moderation and collaborative tab with ultimate member now is possible to select more privacy options.

 = 1.3.5 - 11 Feb 2020 =
 * Fixed the style issue faced for some of the form component getting more width than the parent.
 * Improved compatibility with WP 5.3